Education and Research

 Industry and Internship

-Student interns work under the guidance of industry mentors at top corporate research facilities (past internship assignments appear in the Internships page).
+Student interns work under the guidance of industry mentors at top corporate research facilities.
 Further on-site industrial collaboration may follow the initial internships.
 Topics for Ph.D. theses, M.Sc. theses, and REU (Research Experiences for Undergraduate) projects can be suggested during industrial internships or by MCIM industrial visitors.

 Students’ collaborative research in industry and business, accomplished through their participation in the internship program, serves two purposes for industry.
 The Center provides industry with (1) resources, in the form of a graduate student supervised by a faculty researcher, to carry out innovative research, and (2) a talented pool of students with the proper background for possible future recruitment.
 Go to our Industrial Partners page to learn more about the leading industrial corporations that have partnered with MCIM.